oscpe262/ansible-role-zsh/README.md

  'spaceship' and 'bullet-train' (used) as well as some useful configs.

 ## Requirements
+The paths might have to be changed depending on release versions of packages, will look in to fixing it dynamically one of those days.
+For Ubuntu, current version supported by default is 17.10.

 ## Role Variables
 | Variable                       | Default                          | Comments (type)  |